Leaderboard

 2 points

-When I moved here I joined a monthly book club.
+7. When I moved here I joined a monthly book club.
 The present book we are reading is Home Front by Kristin Hannah about an American woman who is a reserve helicopter pilot in the army.
 She has just been called up to go to Iraq.
 Although this is not my usual sort of book (I am more a Stephen King kind of book reader) I am getting quite immersed in it and find myself rooting for her and her co-pilot to survive.
-It is quite unusual reversing the normal male/female roles, her husband is left looking after children etc (not coping very well which might be a bit of stereotyping) and she is coping with2 points
+It is quite unusual reversing the normal male/female roles, her husband is left looking after children etc (not coping very well which might be a bit of stereotyping) and she is coping with

 1 point